ashpursglove/Ashs_Cable_Tray_Calculator/README.md

 Generates a polished, professional-looking PDF report that almost convinces people you know what you’re doing.

 - #### A Questionable “About” Box
-Written by Ash while actively losing faith in humanity.
+Written by Ash mid breakdown while actively losing faith in humanity.

 # Installation